mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

     id32[action α1] --> id44[cost c_11 = 0.0];
 </div>

 The first node corresponds to choosing action $\alpha_0$ when the true state is $\omega_0$, i.e. choosing non-target when the instance is actually a non-target, which we assume does not cost anything.
 The next entry corresponds to a false alarm, with cost Cfa.
-The next is when we miss a target, which has a cost of Cmiss, and the last node correspodns to a true positive, which does not cost anything.
+The next is when we miss a target, which has a cost of Cmiss, and the last node corresponds to a true positive, which does not cost anything.

 For every instance with feature $x$, the Bayes decisions to choose $\alpha_0$ or $\alpha_1$ depends on their respective risk, which in turn depend on the (posterior) probability of each state of nature.